loreanvictor/tmplr/README.md

 [![version](https://img.shields.io/npm/v/tmplr?logo=npm)](https://www.npmjs.com/package/tmplr)

 Want to start a new project?
 Don't start from scratch!
-With `tmplr`, you can use any public repository as a starter template. `tmplr` copies the repo (without git history, thanks to [`degit`](https://github.com/Rich-Harris/degit)), and if present, runs an interactive recipe to further customise the project for your needs (inserting the name of the project, updating LICENSE to inject author contact, etc).
+With `tmplr`, you can use any public repository as a starter template. `tmplr` copies the repo (without git history, thanks to [`degit`](https://github.com/Rich-Harris/degit)), and if present, securely runs an interactive recipe to further customise the project for your needs (inserting the name of the project, updating LICENSE to inject author contact, etc).

 <div align="center">